elowskya/BootstrapPortfolio/README.md

 View the code locally by opening the index.html in your browser.

-View the deployed site at https://elowskya.github.io/BootstrapPortfolio/
+Check back for the deployed site: Current updates are being worked on.